phys201/icetemp/README.md

 # icetemp
-This package investigates the change in temperature in Artarctic ice and the uncertainty on that estimate.
+This package investigates the change in temperature in Antarctic ice and the uncertainty on that estimate.

 Installation:
 ```
-pip install icetemp
+pip install
 ```

-For: Data Analysis for Physicists (PHYS 201), Spring 2020, Harvard University.
+For: Data Analysis for Physicists (PHYS 201), Spring 2021, Harvard University.

 Authors: Diyaselis Delgado, Alexis Mulski, and Josh Villareal.
 License: GNU General Public License v3

-This package uses the numpy package.
+This package uses `numpy` and `pandas`.